Global Profiles for Internal Displacements (GPID)

 The dataset includes the following variables for populations in displacement areas – available annually, for all displacement causes (conflict and 12 disaster types), and at global, regional, and national level:

-The complete dataset, including metadata and conditions of use, is available here.
+The complete dataset, including metadata and conditions of use, is available on the HDX repository.